yigityldrm/Breaking-News-Website/README.md

-You can see the Search page adding the route /search.
+You can see the Search page adding the route /search for now.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).